ZAHA MOHAMMAD HADID, OBE, HFAIA (1950-2016)

 Street 40, Berlin, Germany.
 Photo by Christian Ritchers

-2003 - The Daniel Smargon-Audrey Viterbi Family Trust House, aka
+2003 - The Smargon-Viterbi Family Trust House, aka

 California Residence, 8490 Whale Watch Way, La Jolla CA.

 Patrik Schumacher.
-The approvals started in 1997 and took years.
+The site approvals started in 1997, with much neighbor

-The San Diego City Council finally approved it in 2012.
+resistance.
+The San Diego City Council gave final approval in 2012.

 Later that year, nonprofit La Jolla

-Shores Tomorrow (LJST) sued to block it on the basis of
+Shores Tomorrow (LJST) sued to block construction on the basis of

 compliance with various city and environmental ordinances, and